And we are finally here. The following are the first noticeable things that probably hit you in the face when you looked at various Rye examples.

 ; returns: "Hello Mars"

-What are operators then.
+What are operators then?
 Operators in Rye are nothing special, they are just regular functions usually taking two arguments.
 The only difference is that one and two letter operator characters are by default recognized as op-words, they don’t need the dot in front.

-, regular word is _+
+, the regular word is _+

 .